Harbison-Walker Refractories Co.

-The Harbison-Walker Refractories Company, officially HarbisonWalker International, is one of the world’s largest suppliers of refractory materials.
+The Harbison-Walker Refractories Company, today HarbisonWalker International, is one of the world’s largest suppliers of refractory materials.
 The company heavily relied on asbestos in many of its products in the past.
-Harbison-Walker later faced many asbestos claims and lawsuits.
+Harbison-Walker later faced many asbestos claims and lawsuits, filed for bankruptcy, and established a trust fund to compensate claimants.

 If you or a loved one have been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer, you may be eligible for substantial compensation.
 There is currently over $30 billion in asbestos trust funds set up for victims of asbestos-related diseases.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.